jan904/TDC_Max10/README.md

 # Overview
 This Repo collects the code for several Variations of a TDC implemented on both a small Max10 and a Max10 Development Kit.
+Details on the general idea and implementation can be found in my Bachelor thesis (Jan Höfer, Heidelberg University, Group mu3e)

 ## Max10